d8vela/rmsd_ab/README.md

 All: whole FV;
 LOOPS: all hyperveriable loops;
 Can: Loops with canonical structures (NOTE: Not exactly like AMA defintion.
-All CDR loops except CDR H3)
+This considers all CDR loops, except CDR H3)
 L: V_L (Light variable domain)
 H: V_H (Heavy variable domain)
 ```